You are viewing a condensed mobile version of this NASPA webpage.

 Note: Tournaments that are in progress at the beginning or end of the QP were considered to fall within the QP.

-The United States has 17 spots at the WESPAC15, not including any players earning WESPA invitations.
+The United States has 18 spots at WESPAC17, not including any players earning WESPA invitations.

 Any spots awarded by WESPA (for example, for being a finalist at the previous SCT, or for being champion of the WYSC) do not count against the United States' allotment.

-Any American finishing in the overall top ten in the 2014 SCT will be invited to represent the US in the 2015 WESPAC, provided they maintain NASPA membership and play the minimum number of tournament games in QP.
+Any American finishing in the overall top ten in the 2015 WESPAC will be invited to represent the U.S. in the 2017 WESPAC, provided they maintain NASPA membership and play the minimum number of tournament games in QP.
 If any of these players decline to play, then additional spots will be determined by peak rating.

-Any positions which remain open once the list of people interested and eligible to qualify based on PR is exhausted will be allocated based on peak NASPA rating (either CSW or TWL) in the qualification period, with a minimum 4 game participation requirement in the lexicon used to determine the peak rating.
-A position will be deemed claimable once the appropriate deadline to register for that position has passed, eg, the spots in the US allocation less five spots reserved for the QT and two reserved for the NASC will be claimed at the end of the QP; five spots (four spots plus the position of First Alternate who will be awarded a previously unclaimed spot, should one exist) will be claimable at the end of the QT, and the final two spots will be claimable at the conclusion of the 2015 NASC in Reno.
+Before July 1st, any positions which remain open once the list of people interested and eligible to qualify based on PR is exhausted will be allocated based on peak NASPA rating (either CSW or TWL) in the qualification period, with a minimum 4 game participation requirement in the lexicon used to determine the peak rating.
+A position will be deemed claimable once the appropriate deadline to register for that position has passed.
+I.e., the spots in the U.S. allocation less four spots reserved for the QT will be claimed at the end of the QP; and five spots (four spots plus the position of First Alternate who will be awarded a previously unclaimed spot, should one exist) will be claimable at the end of the QT.